-Based on the game play in Episode 3, participants were able to correctly identify disrespectful behaviors and reflect their understanding through their drawings (see examples in Figure 2).
+Based on the gameplay in Episode 3, 90.0% of the participants were able to correctly identify disrespectful behaviors and reflect their understanding through their drawings (see examples in Figure 2); there was no significant difference between boys and girls.
 In addition, they were inspired by BREAKAWAY to write beautiful RESPECT acrostic poems and some even worked as a group and turned them into rap songs.
-Below are two selected poems:
+Below are two selected poems that have been translated from Spanish into English:

-Respecting that girls can play Is our responsibility, along with Discipline and Safety on the field Passion during training Working as a team being proud of ourselves That will lead us to victory

-Responsible members of society

-Understand that we are all equal Always together and strongly united We always think before we act We are tired of the lack of equity working together Equity we will achieve We are always proud of equality
+Respecting that girls can play Is our responsibility, along with Discipline and Safety on the field Passion during training Working as a team being proud of ourselves That will lead us to victory Responsible members of society Understand that we are all equal Always together and strongly united We always think before we act We are tired of the lack of equity working together Equity we will achieve We are always proud of equality

-Good Sportsmanship and the Gender Equality Debate
+4.4 Good Sportsmanship and the Gender Equality Debate

-When asked to pick a favorite character and discuss the qualities of good sportsmanship as presented in Episode 4, participants' answers were closely associated with the characteristics of the main characters including both the positive ones such as honest, generous, kind, respectful, and friendly, as well as the negative ones such as selfish (see examples of the word art in Figure 3).
+When asked to pick a favorite character and discuss the qualities of good sportsmanship as presented in Episode 4, participants' answers were closely associated with the characteristics of the main characters including both the positive ones such as honest, generous, kind, respectful, and friendly, as well as the negative ones to avoid such as selfish (see examples of the word art in Figure 3).